Large Language Models for Software Engineering: A Systematic Literature Review: Threats to Validity

-\textbf{Paper search omission.} Our work has some potential limitations, and one of them is the possibility of omitting relevant papers during the search process.
-When gathering papers related to LLM for SE tasks from various publishers, it is possible to miss some papers due to incomplete summarization of keywords for software engineering tasks or LLMs.
+\textbf{Paper search omission.} One key limitation is the possibility of omitting relevant papers during the search process.
+When gathering papers related to LLM4SE tasks from various publishers, it is possible to miss some papers due to incomplete summarization of keywords for software engineering tasks or LLMs.
 To address this concern, we adopted a comprehensive approach, combining manual search, automated search, and snowballing techniques, to minimize the risk of missing relevant papers.
-For the manual search, we diligently searched for LLM papers related to SE tasks in six top-tier SE venues and extracted authoritative and comprehensive SE tasks and LLM keywords from these sources.
-With these numbered keyword search strings in place, we conducted automated searches on seven widely used publisher platforms.
+For manual search, we systematically searched for LLM papers related to SE tasks in six top-tier SE venues and extracted authoritative and comprehensive SE tasks and LLM keywords from these sources.
+Using these constructed search strings, we conducted automated searches on seven widely used publisher platforms.
 Additionally, to further augment our search results, we employed both forward and backward snowballing.

 \textbf{Study selection bias.} Another limitation is the potential study selection bias.
 We established inclusion and exclusion criteria to perform the initial selection of papers, followed by manual verification based on quality assessment criteria (QAC).
 This process involves a combination of automated and manual procedures.
 The automated selection process may result in mislabeling of papers due to incomplete or ambiguous information in their corresponding BibTeX records.
 To mitigate this issue, any papers that cannot be confidently excluded are temporarily retained for manual verification.
-However, the manual verification stage could be influenced by the subjective judgment biases of the researchers, affecting the accuracy of the quality assessment of papers.
+However, the manual verification stage could be influenced by the subjective judgment and biases of the researchers, affecting the accuracy of the quality assessment of papers.
 To address these concerns, we invited two experienced reviewers in the fields of SE and LLM research to conduct a secondary review of the study selection results.
-This additional step aims to enhance the accuracy of our paper selection and minimize the likelihood of omission or misclassification.
-By implementing these measures, we strive to ensure that the selected papers are accurate and comprehensive, minimizing the impact of study selection bias and enhancing the reliability of our systematic literature review.
+This step aims to enhance the accuracy of our paper selection and minimize the likelihood of omission or misclassification.
+By using these measures, we strive to ensure that the selected papers are accurate and comprehensive, minimizing the impact of study selection bias and enhancing the reliability of our systematic literature review.
+We additionally provide a replication package\footnote{\url{https://github.com/xinyi-hou/LLM4SE_SLR}} for others to view.